leanprover-community/lean4-metaprogramming-book/md/main/expressions.md

 ```

 As you may have noticed, we didn't show `#eval` outputs for the three last
-function.
-That's because, as you may have guessed, those resulting expressions
-can grow so large that it's hard to make sense of them.
+functions.
+That's because the resulting expressions can grow so large that it's
+hard to make sense of them.

 In the next chapter we shall explore some functions that compute in the `MetaM`
 monad, opening room for more powerful tricks involving expressions.
-And we will
-start off by visiting `reduce`, a function that can simplify bigger expressions
-such as the ones we'd get from using the functions above.